|

 filled with dozens of photos of older women admirers

-- then at the window after rubbing it clear with his
+- then at the window after rubbing it clear with a

-drink, he spotted a chauffeured white Rolls Royce parking outside
+splash of his coffee drink, he spotted a chauffeured white Rolls

-Rolls Royce.
-That's it baby, when you got it, flaunt it"
+when you got it, flaunt it, flaunt it!"

 - after Leo looked at Max's accounting books, and

-realized he had found a $2,000 difference, Leo became extremely
+realized he had found a $2,000 discrepancy, Leo became extremely

 nervous and reached for his little blue security blanket for comfort;